provanpm/Park-Finder/README.md

 1.1

-**Given** a feed of plant data is available
+**Given** a feed of park data is available

-**Given** GPS details are available

 **When**

--	Select the plant Asimina triloba
--	Add notes: “planted by Brandan Jones”
-**Then**  when I navigate to the Specimen History view, I should see at least one Asimina triloba specimen with the notes, “planted by Brandan Jones”

-2.1
-**Given** a feed of plant data is available
-**Given** GPS details are available
-**When**

--	Select the plant Malus domestica ‘Fuji’
+-	Select the park Eden Park

--	Take a photo of a Fuji apple seedling
-**Then** when I navigate to the Specimen History view, I should see at least one Malus domestica ‘Fuji’ specimen with the a photo of a Fuji apple seedling.
+**Then** I should see general park information including at least one image, an address, a description, limitations, etc.